hnguyen094/Living-IF/if_projects/test.materials/Release/source.txt

 				break;
 	otherwise if the noun is the laptop:
 		Now viewed laptop is true;
 		say "August 10th, 2057 [line break]Dear friend, welcome to the future.
 My name is Steven Musk, founder of Elon Tech.
 If you are here, you know we have mastered death.  [line break]I[']m proud to announce that today, Elon Tech will open up this technology to the public, allowing anyone to be able to extend their lives indefinitely.
 Join the human evolution with me.
-Subscribe below.[paragraph break][bold type]Sign Up Now".
+Subscribe below.[paragraph break][bold type]Sign Up Now";
+	otherwise if the noun is shredded letter: say "Just the shredded handwriting of your wife.".
 At the time when you regain composure:
-	say "I am potatoes";
-	if introspection counter is 5 and regained composure is true: say "[italic type]Breathe,[roman type] you tell yourself.
+	if introspection counter is 4 and regained composure is true: say "[italic type]Breathe,[roman type] you tell yourself.
 You wipe away the tears, regain control of your legs and arms, and pull yourself up.
 You look at the letter in your hand.";
-	increase introspection counter by 1. [should now be 6]
+	increase introspection counter by 1. [should now be 5]

 Tearing the letter is destroying the momento.
 Inserting letter into the shredder is destroying the momento.
 Before destroying the momento: